feored/halbu/README.md

   - quests
   - waypoints
   - mercenary information
-- Preserve unknown bytes where possible to avoid corrupting saves
 - Strict or tolerant parsing modes

 ## Limitations

-Some sections of the save format are not yet modeled and are currently stored as raw data:
+Some sections of the save format are not yet modeled:

 - Items
 - NPC section

-These sections are preserved during round-trip encoding.
+These sections are currently stored as raw bytes.
+The library tries to preserve them when writing the file back, but exact round-tripping is not guaranteed.

 ## Installation